-- a.
-The employer's own employees who may have been exposed, within 24 hours of discovery of the employees possible exposure, while keeping confidential the identity of the known to be infected with SARS-CoV-2 virus person in accordance with the requirements of the Americans with Disabilities Act (ADA) and other applicable federal and Virginia laws and regulations; and - b.
-In the same manner as subdivision 8 a of this subsection, other employers whose employees were present at the work site during the same time period; and - owner.
+a.
+The employer's own employees who may have been exposed, within 24 hours of discovery of the employees possible exposure, while keeping confidential the identity of the known to be infected with SARS-CoV-2 virus person in accordance with the requirements of the Americans with Disabilities Act (ADA) and other applicable federal and Virginia laws and regulations; and b.
+In the same manner as subdivision 8 a of this subsection, other employers whose employees were present at the work site during the same time period; and c.
+In the same manner as subdivision 8 a of this subsection, the building or facility owner.
 The building or facility owner will require all employer tenants to notify the owner of the occurrence of a SARS-CoV-2-positive test for any employees or residents in the building.
 This notification will allow the owner to take the necessary steps to sanitize the common areas of the building.
 In addition, the building or facility owner will notify all employer tenants in the building that one or more cases have been discovered and the floor or work area where the case was located.
-The identity of the individual will be kept confidential in accordance with the requirements of the Americans with Disabilities Act (ADA) and other applicable federal and Virginia laws and regulations. - d.
-The Virginia Department of Health within 24 hours of the discovery of a positive case. - e.
-The Virginia Department of Labor and Industry within 24 hours of the discovery of three or more employees present at the place of employment within a 14-day period testing positive for SARS-CoV-2 virus during that 14-day time period. - 9.
-Employers shall ensure employee access to the employee's own SARS-CoV-2 virus and COVID-19 disease related exposure and medical records in accordance with the standard applicable to its industry.
-Employers in the agriculture, public sector marine terminal, and public sector longshoring industries shall ensure employees access to the employees' own SARS-CoV-2 virus and COVID-19 disease related exposure and medical records in accordance with §1910.1020, Access to Employee Exposure and Medical Records.
+The identity of the individual will be kept confidential in accordance with the requirements of the Americans with Disabilities Act (ADA) and other applicable federal and Virginia laws and regulations; and d.
+The Virginia Department of Health within 24 hours of the discovery of a positive case; and e.
+The Virginia Department of Labor and Industry within 24 hours of the discovery of three or more employees present at the place of employment within a 14-day period testing positive for SARS-CoV-2 virus during that 14-day time period.

+9. Employers shall ensure employee access to the employee's own SARS-CoV-2 virus and COVID-19 disease related exposure and medical records in accordance with the standard applicable to its industry.
+Employers in the agriculture, public sector marine terminal, and public sector longshoring industries shall ensure employees access to the employees' own SARS-CoV-2 virus and COVID-19 disease related exposure and medical records in accordance with 16VAC25-90-1910.1020, Access to Employee Exposure and Medical Records.

-C. Return to Work.
+C. Return to work.